Salmonberry Faculty & Staff

 programs@salmonberryschool.org

-Laura joined the Salmonberry staff in 2013 as a classroom assistant for the intermediate grades as well as the school’s Spanish Language Teacher.
+Laura (she/her) joined the Salmonberry staff in 2013 as a classroom assistant for the intermediate grades as well as the school’s Spanish Language Teacher.
 When motherhood prompted a shift in roles she accepted the position as Salmonberry’s Asst.
 Head of School, acting as enrollment coordinator and head of summer programs, among other critical tasks.
 With a Master’s in Library Science, Laura previously worked as a middle school librarian in New Mexico where she was a certificated teacher and school librarian for almost a decade.
 In her free time, Laura enjoys running the roads and trails around Orcas and plying the waters of the island’s lakes and surrounding Salish Sea with her family.

 Board of Trustees